amjedidiah/dad/README.md

 # drpassy-website

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) for my father's website.
+This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) for Dr Passy's website.

 > Please read through this guide.
 It is very **_IMPORTANT_**.